navanitnandakumar/MATLAB-programs/README.md

 # Digital-signal-processing

-<li>FFT : - Visualization of fast fourier transform of chirp signal</li>
+<li>FFT : - Visualization of fast fourier transform of a chirp signal</li>